-- From 3.2.1 we conclude that small copies under 1 MiB in size require batching and still do not reach peak performance.
-Task size should therefore be at or above 1 MiB and otherwise use the CPU. - Section 3.2.2 assures that access from multiple threads does not negatively affect the performance when using Shared Work Queue for work submission.
-Due to the lack of Dedicated Work Queue support, we have no data to determine the cost of submission to the SWQ.
+• From 3.2.1 we conclude that small copies under 1 MiB in size require batching and still do not reach peak performance.
+Task size should therefore be at or above 1 MiB if possible.

+3.3.
+ANALYSIS 19 / 39

+• Subsection 3.2.2 assures that access from multiple threads does not negatively affect the performance when using Shared Work Queue for work submission.